Kokoro-js/koishi-plugin-mc-server-status/readme.md

 🔨: Doing ✅: Finished ❌: Not yet

-  - [🔨] Add option for show the icon
+  - [✅] Add option for show the icon
-  - [🔨] Add option for show the version
+  - [✅] Add option for show the version
-  - [🔨] Add option for show the motd
+  - [✅] Add option for show the motd

+# Known issues

+  - [❌] The icon is not working on some platforms